 Finally, the hallows symbol was made using a small grapevine wreath and twigs (idea from here).
 The twigs were free, obviously, and the wreath was about three dollars at my local craft store!
 I was thinking about painting it all one color, but haven’t decided yet.
 What do you think?

 I did add two other things which were the mirror, which I already had hanging in this area, and Hedwig.
 If you want to add a mirror, the dollar store has cheap ones, and while you’re there, grab some red lipstick for the writing: “The Chamber of Secrets had been opened.
 Enemies of the heir, beware.”
-My hedwig was bought years ago, and for some reason it now costs $30 on amazon!
-Here is a similar one for a much more reasonable price (affiliate link)!
+My hedwig was bought years ago, and for some reason it now costs $30!
+I’m sure you can find a similar one for a much more reasonable price!